willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 # Short Term Forecasting using Recurrent Neural Networks

+The notebook this blog post was generated from can be found on [github](https://github.com/willfleury/wind-forecasting/blob/master/Forecasting.ipynb)

 ## Overview

 Short term forecasting in the renewable energy sector is becoming increasingly important.
 With renewables penetrating the market faster than expected, and the inherent uncertainty involved with weather forecasts, it is putting a lot of strain on the existing energy providers and distributors to both manage and balance the power grid.
 Doing so efficiently requires accurate knowledge of both both supply and demand.
 As both of these are future events, forecasting is required to predict these factors.
 Energy demand is a more stable signal than supply of renewable energy which is based on local weather systems relative to the energy generation.
 Of course demand can also spike unexpectedly with events such as extreme weather spells.
 Bad predictions can cause energy providers to end up with a shortfall in supply which means they will be required to generate the shortfall by burning more expensive and less climate friendly fuels.
 It can also result in large oversupply where the company is burning fuel needlessly with is both bad economically and for the climate.
 Therefore, better predictions in the [1, 48] hour time horizon are absolutely central to efficiently balancing supply and demand in the energy grid.